 How Much Are Singing Lessons?

-I am often asked how much my singing lessons cost.
-While this is a straightforward answer, it is worth considering what is really included in this price, and how teachers come to decide their hourly rate.
+While this is a straightforward answer, it is worth considering what is really included in the price of a singing lesson, and how teachers come to decide on their hourly rate.
 Read on to consider the array of factors at play when it comes to the cost of singing lessons.

 Paying for Knowledge

 The skill and expertise that you receive from your teacher in an hour’s lesson should be reflective of the years of training, studying, performing and research that they have undergone to ensure that the service you receive is of the highest standard.
 On top of 16 years of professional performing and recording, I furthered my vocal study at the Royal Academy of Music alongside my Music degree studies at King’s College London, and my performance knowledge in my Masters degree in Text and Performance at RADA (Royal Academy of Dramatic Art).
 I am also a member of the Association of Teachers of Singing and the Incorporated Society of Musicians, and ensure I keep up my own learning of the ever-evolving science behind vocal technique to best equip my own students in their knowledge and practice.